rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

     [Nixon shock](https://en.m.wikipedia.org/wiki/Nixon_shock)
     and shortly after, in 1974,
     the petrodollar system emerged.
-    Fiat-funded economists proclaimed the
+    Fiat-funded economists proclaimed that the
-    USD price of gold would drop,
+    price of gold would drop,
     thinking that this would remove the
     monetary premium of gold.
     And despite the opposite happening,